nhsx/Forecasting/README.md

 ### Installation

-Install the above software packages as per the following example: conda install -c conda-forge osmnx
+Install the above software packages as per the following example: conda install -c conda-forge sklearn

 To get a local copy up and running follow these simple steps.